 The Circle is Complete

 As long as the calla lily is kept in moist soil it will continue to grow, bloom and eventually spread.
-If nothing is done to prevent it, the calla lilies can end up taking over the entire flowerbed and although it would be a pretty sight it is seldom what the ordinary gardener wants.
-As most other flowers growing from bulbs, rhizomes, the calla lily produces new bulbs, a little like potatoes.
-These new bulbs can be dug up at any time and be either thrown away or replanted in the garden.
+If nothing is done to prevent it, calla lilies can end up taking over an entire flowerbed and although it would be a pretty sight it is seldom what the ordinary gardener wants.
+As with most other flowers growing from bulbs (or rhizomes) the calla lily produces new bulbs, sprouting a little like potatoes.
+These new bulbs can be dug up at any time and be either sseparated for thinning purposes or replanted in the garden.
 Therefore the patient gardener can make a whole garden out of one single bulb.